No products in the cart.

 stroke survivor practicing tai chi to promote recovery

-This article will discuss the benefits of practicing Tai Chi for stroke recovery and provide some Tai Chi exercises you can practice at home.
+This article describes the benefits of practicing Tai Chi for stroke recovery and provides some Tai Chi exercises you can practice at home.

 What is Tai Chi?

 Tai Chi is a centuries-old form of gentle exercise that combines physical movements with relaxation.
-It focuses on cultivating a balance between the mind and body, which makes it ideal for recovery after a stroke.
+It cultivates a balance between the mind and body, which makes it ideal for stroke recovery.

-Tai Chi involves a series of slow continuous motions, some of which concentrate on capturing the strength and spirit of various animals (i.e., tiger, ape, stag, bear, crane).
-These movements promotes the flow of energy throughout the body.
+Tai Chi Stroke Recovery includes a series of slow continuous motions, some of which concentrate on capturing the strength and spirit of various animals (i.e., tiger, ape, stag, bear, crane).
+These movements promote the flow of energy throughout the body.

 In the following section, we’ll discuss the benefits of Tai Chi for stroke survivors.